The 20 Best Hereditary Ataxia Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

 Abby L. Olsen, MD, PhD, specializes in neurology and is board-certified in neurology by the American Board of Psychiatry and Neurology.
 She is affiliated with UPMC Presbyterian.
 Dr. Olsen completed her residency at Massachusetts General Hospital and medical degree at the University of Pennsylvania School of Medicine.
 Dr. Olsen is rated as an Experienced provider by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Striatonigral Degeneration Infantile, Movement Disorders, Parkinson's Disease, and Secondary Parkinsonism.
+Her clinical expertise encompasses Striatonigral Degeneration Infantile, Movement Disorders, Parkinson's Disease, and Secondary Parkinsonism.
+Dr. Olsen is board certified in American Board Of Psychiatry And Neurology.
+Dr. Olsen is currently accepting new patients.

 Experienced in Hereditary Ataxia